ncbi/cxx-toolkit/pages/ch_compress.md

 That small library is very useful but it has some limitations:
 -	No support for encrypted archives;

--	No support for `zip64` format, so the number of files in the archive is limited to 65535.
+Latest versions of `miniz` have support for [ZIP64 file format](https://en.wikipedia.org/wiki/ZIP_(file_format)#ZIP64), that allow to create archives more than 4GB and have more than 65535 files in the archive.
+It automatically switches to ZIP64 if necessary.

 <a name="ch_compress.archiver.tar"></a>